Wilmer Flores Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 17th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Cardinals have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (64 total, one per game).
+- The Cardinals allow the fifth-fewest home runs in baseball (66 total, one per game).

-- The Cardinals are sending Liberatore (1-2) to make his fourth start of the season.
-He is 1-2 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Montgomery gets the start for the Cardinals, his 14th of the season.
+He is 3-7 with a 3.88 ERA and 66 strikeouts in 72 2/3 innings pitched.

-- His last time out came on Wednesday against the Texas Rangers, when the lefty went four innings, surrendering four earned runs while allowing seven hits.
+- The lefty's most recent appearance was on Saturday against the Cincinnati Reds, when he threw six scoreless innings while allowing three hits.

-- The 23-year-old has amassed an ERA of 6.00, with 6.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.